“Our workers have a lot to do with it, but giving them the right tools and products to work with is vital.”

 “The first outage we did in seven and a half shifts; for the next outage, we knocked another shift off that,” said Turner.
 The prior build took 18 shifts.

-To make the expedited turnaround possible, Turner and Julian Riga, an engineer at Layher, reconceived the traditional scaffolding approach to boiler maintenance.
+To make the expedited turnaround possible, Turner and Julien Riga, an engineer at Layher, reconceived the traditional scaffolding approach to boiler maintenance.
 While the former approach relied on full deck builds to keep the structure sound, Turner and Riga looked for a design that would reduce materials at the center of the boiler and focus on access to the perimeter, where it was useful to workers.

 THE DESIGN